 - Dinosaur Comics: This comes up when T. rex comes up with the idea of making laundry bags with dollar signs on them to riff on this trope.
 They were later Defictionalised!

 - Loading Artist: Parodied in this strip where the hero's business plan consists of two steps: (1) buying stock money bags and (2) actually filling them up with money.

 - Jerma985: In Fast Draw: Showdown, Jerma spots a lady running away with a cartoonishly large money bag, which he calls a "Scrooge McDuck Bag".

 - The Nostalgia Critic: In his review of "the worst Christmas Special ever", Doug gets irritated at the caretaker in The Christmas Tree who pays the patroness of the orphanage two money bags all the time.
 The character doesn't even mention the amount of money.
 He just says: "Here are your two money bags, miss."

 - Used in this clip about workplace motivation where the money bag is used to symbolize a big reward.

-- In Rick and Morty episode "Mortynight Run", Rick is handed the sum of 3,000 flerbos in a money bag with a huge flerbos symbol on it that resembles a dollar sign.
+- Rick and Morty: In "Mortynight Run", Rick is handed the sum of 3,000 flerbos in a money bag with a huge flerbos symbol on it that resembles a dollar sign.

 - The Simpsons: